SabrinaKaren/flutter-projects/19_lista_de_tarefas/README.md

 # listadetarefas

-A task list app using shared_preferences.
+A task list app using path_provider.